-Rep. William L. Springer (R-Ill.) asked if CBS currently employs anyone who has been involved in a quiz fixing.
+Rep. William L. Springer (R-III.) asked if CBS currently employs anyone who has been involved in a quiz fixing.
 Mr. Fisher replied "I don't know."
 Rep. Springer suggested "this may be another line of vigilance" that CBS ought to exercise.

-Fixed Dancing Decimal • Mr. Fisher said one of his program overseers had uncovered the case of the fixed dancing decimal machine on For Love or Money.
-The machine, by having a decimal point dance around among numbers, determined the size of cash prizes on the show.
-It danced until a contestant pushed a buzzer indicating he had the answer.
-At times, the machine was rigged to automatically stop at a prearranged lower value prize when the buzzer was pushed.
-When a CBS representative discovered the hanky-panky, the show was dropped by CBS
+Fixed Dancing Decimal • Mr. Fisher said one of his program overseers had uncovered the case of the fixed when the buzzer was pushed.
+When a CBS representative discovered the hanky-panky, the show was dropped by CBS.